 Solution & Technology

-Satellite based solar forecasts and variability over time: the case of a 70kW power plant at the Martinique Island (Caribbean).
+Solar forecasts and variability over time: the case of a 70kWp power plant at the Martinique Island (Caribbean)

 In non-interconnected areas such as islands, the impact of solar production on the electrical grid frequency stability is quite critical.
-A short term production forecast, typically over one hour, is a solution allowing a larger integration of this energy while keeping a sufficient security margin.
+A short-term solar forecasting, typically over one hour, is a solution allowing a larger integration of this energy while keeping a sufficient security margin.

 Our technology steadySat, which is based on satellite imagery, is part of the solution.
 However, one should keep in mind the limits of this solution, particularly when applied to one single solar plant.